MaskReady/MaskReady/README.md

 - 👋 Hi, I’m @MaskReady
-- 👀 I’m interested in learning SQL and cloud services
+- 👀 I’m interested in learning SQL, python and cloud services
 - 🌱 I’m currently learning ...
-SQL
+SQL and python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...